esnchez/Ethernaut-solutions/README.md

 # Ethernaut solutions

-In contracts folder, there are the original Ethernaut contracts and, whenever it is needed, a malicious contract file named as the current challenge plus attack keyword.
-This attacker contract is also deployed in the script.
+In contracts folder, there are the original Ethernaut contracts and, whenever it is needed, a malicious contract file mostly named as the current challenge plus "attack" keyword.
+This attacking contract is also deployed in the script.
 Also, every script includes notes to clarify the process of solving each level.

 ### Run challenge solutions